 This current of thought is based on the accuracy of mathematics, stating that something is only true when it is irrefutable.

-In general this book is usually abbreviated only as Discourse on Method and has served as inspiration for many philosophers over time.
+The title of René Descartes’ book is often abbreviated only as ” Discourse on Method ” and has served as an inspiration for many philosophers over time.